-Tyson Ross has thrown 14,090 pitches that have been tracked by the PITCHf/x system between 2010 and 2018, including pitches thrown in the MLB Regular Season, Spring Training and Fall/Winter Ball.
-In 2018, he has relied primarily on his Slider (85mph) and Fourseam Fastball (92mph), also mixing in a Cutter (89mph) and Sinker (91mph).
-He also rarely throws a Change (87mph).
+Tyson Ross has thrown 15,801 pitches that have been tracked by the PITCHf/x system between 2010 and 2019, including pitches thrown in the MLB Regular Season, Spring Training and Fall/Winter Ball.
+In 2019, he has relied primarily on his Fourseam Fastball (90mph), Slider (84mph) and Cutter (89mph).
+He also rarely throws a Sinker (90mph) and Change (90mph).

-His slider has some two-plane movement.
-His fourseam fastball is straight as an arrow, generates a very high amount of groundballs compared to other pitchers' fourseamers, has some natural sinking action and has slightly below average velo.
-His cutter has some natural sink.
-His sinker is basically never swung at and missed compared to other pitchers' sinkers, has surprisingly little armside run, results in somewhat more groundballs compared to other pitchers' sinkers and has some natural sinking action.
-His change (take this with a grain of salt because he's only thrown 4 of them in 2018) is basically never swung at and missed compared to other pitchers' changeups, has surprising cut action, is much firmer than usual, results in more flyballs compared to other pitchers' changeups and has some natural sink to it.
+His fourseam fastball has heavy sinking action, is a real worm killer that generates an extreme number of groundballs compared to other pitchers' fourseamers, is straight as an arrow, has below average velo and generates fewer whiffs/swing compared to other pitchers' fourseamers.
+His slider has exceptional depth.
+His cutter results in many more groundballs compared to other pitchers' cutters and has some natural sink.
+His sinker (take this with a grain of salt because he's only thrown 3 of them in 2019) generates an extremely high number of swings & misses compared to other pitchers' sinkers, is an extreme flyball pitch compared to other pitchers' sinkers, has surprisingly little armside run, has slightly below average velo and has some natural sinking action.
+His change (take this with a grain of salt because he's only thrown 2 of them in 2019) is thrown extremely hard, is basically never swung at and missed compared to other pitchers' changeups, results in somewhat more flyballs compared to other pitchers' changeups and has some natural sink to it.